rnzsgh/documentdb-queue/README.md

 ## Use

+### NewQueue

-In the following NewQueue function call, the parameters are:
+In the NewQueue function call, the parameters are:
 * database name
 * collection name
 * [connection string URI](https://docs.mongodb.com/manual/reference/connection-string/)